Geo Arbitration for Expatriates

 Extradition, jurisdictions and false myths

-Terms like "extradition-free" or "extradition-free" countries are often used incorrectly.
+Terms like "extradition-free countries" are often misused.
 Extradition treaties cover serious criminal offenses, not legitimate tax planning.
-Choosing a country simply because it is perceived as "extradition-free" is a strategic mistake and a sign of poor planning.
+Choosing a country simply because it's perceived as "extradition-free" is a strategic mistake and a sign of poor planning.

 Serious geo-arbitrage favors stable, cooperative, and internationally recognized jurisdictions, not gray or isolated zones.